Tsomo

 Tsomo is a town in Chris Hani District Municipality in the Eastern Cape province of South Africa.
 The town is 45 km east of Qamata and 48 km west of Ndabakazi.

+History

 Founded in 1877, it originated as a military station known as Tsomo Post.
 The name is derived from that of the Tsomo River, on which it is situated, which in turn is said to be named after a Xhosa chief who lived where the bridge now stands.
-Tsomo is known as a one way town.

 Tsomo was originally included in the Transkei territory of Fingoland (Mfenguland) however after the annexation by the British Fingoland was further divided into Butterworth, Tsomo and Nqamakwe.